Skip to main content

 After taking in the rich history of Kyoto, which served as the capital of Japan for more than 1,000 years, we travel to Mount Fuji by high speed rail.
 The trek to the summit of Mount Fuji is snow-free and non-technical, requiring only good fitness and the ability to hike for 5 to 6 hours per day.
 Our experienced guides will accompany you throughout your climb to ensure your comfort and safety.
 We enjoy a sunset and a sunrise high on the mountain, and stay in a hut just below the summit, which offers a rice curry meal and basic bunk style accommodations with clean bedding.
 While on Mt.
 Fuji, you will need to carry a light pack with all your gear for our one night on the mountain.

-After descending, we travel to nearby Hakone or to Lake Kawaguchi, where we relax at a traditional Japanese Inn with a warm Onsen bath.
-The next morning, we transfer by train to Tokyo and check into a modern hotel centrally located near the city’s main rail station.
-We spend the rest of the day touring the Tokyo’s iconic sites and sampling Japanese cuisine.
+After descending, we travel to nearby Lake Kawaguchi, where we relax at a traditional Japanese Inn with a warm Onsen bath.
+The next morning, we transfer by van to Tokyo and check into a modern hotel centrally located near the city’s main rail station.
+We spend the next two days touring Tokyo’s iconic sites and sampling Japanese cuisine.

 Trek Highlights